KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       -s, --startdate DATE        Start date for pings to be deleted.
 Format is dd/mm/yy  [required]
       -e, --enddate DATE          End date for pings to be deleted.
-Format is dd/mm/yy  [required]
+Format is dd/mm/yy
       -n, --numberofdays INTEGER  Alternative to enddate.
 Number of days to report from startdate. "enddate" ignored if
                                   "numberofdays" set
       -t, --TargetID INTEGER      Optional targetID.
-If included, delete ping records only for the defined targetID.
+If included, delete ping records only for the defined targetID and defined time period.
 Otherwise all ping records in the defined time period are deleted.
       -h, --help                  Show this message and exit.